Art Meets Science

-In addition to my full time work as a career physicist, I've also always been interested in art that helps to bridge the gap between modern science and the general public.
-In my capacity as a scientist and science communicator, I was recently interviewed by Australian artist Lisa Roberts, PhD for her project on Living Data.
+I've always been interested in art that helps to bridge the gap between modern science and the general public.
+In my capacity as a scientist and science communicator, I was interviewed by Australian artist Lisa Roberts, PhD for her project on Living Data.
 Elsewhere on this site I talk about musical creativity, but in the visual medium, I have experimented with sketches, sculpture, and ceramics, though my main drive today is in 3D printing.

 3D printing is an emerging technology.
 With centralized print shops and online stores such as Etsy, 'anyone' can access and market the current state-of-the-art.
 With modern metal laser sintering machines running at a million dollars apiece, I feel very fortunate to be able to use online subscription services such as Shapeways and i.Materialise to create physical versions of my digital models.

-I have designed and printed dozens of different 3D models depicting a wide variety of science-inspired themes, though not every model in the above album is my design.
+I have designed and printed dozens of different 3D models depicting a wide variety of science-inspired themes.
 For me, the primary attraction is the creation of a scale object or model that permits a (literally) tangible connection between esoteric science and the general public.

 As an example, I 3D printed an engagement ring in silver that has a model on its surface of the Milky Way galaxy, sadly invisible in my home city of Los Angeles.
 When I showed it to a visually impaired friend of mine, they suddenly had a tactile connection to our astronomically large home galaxy at their fingertips.